-Recruitment of indentured labourers was done by agents engaged by employers and paid a small commission.
+Recruitment of indentured laborers was done by agents engaged by employers and paid a small commission.

-Agents recruited indentured labourers by promising them better living conditions, more money and other benefits.
-However, when they arrived at the plantations, labourers found harsh conditions.
+Agents recruited indentured laborers by promising them better-living conditions, more money, and other benefits.
+However, when they arrived at the plantations, laborers found harsh conditions.

 Changes in Cultural Scene in 19th Century

-Riotous Carnival (Hosay4) in Trinidad, the protest religion of Rastafarianism, which was made famous by Jamaican singer Bob Marley, Chutney music of Trinidad and Guyana are all examples of cultural fusion.
+Riotous Carnival (Hosay) in Trinidad, the protest religion of Rastafarianism, which was made famous by Jamaican singer Bob Marley, Chutney music of Trinidad and Guyana are all examples of cultural fusion.

 Descendants of Indentured Labourers